 How we use your payments We apply the payments we receive in the following order:

 Debiting your card; continuous payment authority If you arrange for payments to be made by setting up a continuous payment authority, this Term applies.
 You authorise us to take payments due (which may include administration fees) from you by debiting the card you provided at the time, which will allow us to draw the agreed payments directly from your bank account.
 This will work up to the date of any other payment arrangement you and we agree or until you cancel the arrangement (which you can do by contacting us).
 The amounts we will take in this way will be the minimum payment due from you, or the amounts we agree with you at the time if you are making reduced or alternative payments to pay off any arrears.
 We will let you know if we cannot take any agreed payment in this way.
 If your card issuer refuses payment, we will not request any further payments until we have spoken to you.
 We will never insist that you set up a continuous payment authority as a condition of us accepting lower or rescheduled repayments.
 We offer you a continuous payment authority as a payment choice.
-We will cancel the authority on request.
+We will cancel the authority on your request.

 Allowing you not to make the minimum payment After giving you written notice, we may from time to time allow you (if you wish) not to pay the minimum payment shown on your statement for the period we specify.
-If we do this, we will continue to apply credit charges under this agreement.
+If we do this, we will continue to apply interest under this agreement.

-We may transfer all or any of our rights and duties under this agreement at any time to any body that holds the necessary authorisation.
-This will not affect your rights under this agreement including your legal rights.
+We may transfer all or any of our rights and duties under this agreement at any time to any person that holds the necessary authorisation.
+This will not affect your rights under this agreement, including your legal rights.
 If this happens then any references to "we" or "us" will be references to that transferee.

 Complaints If you have a complaint, you should contact us in the first instance, and we will make every effort to resolve matters to your satisfaction.
 You can do this by contacting Customer Services.
 The most up to date contact number can be found online or on your statements.
-If we cannot resolve it to your satisfaction using our own internal complaints procedures, you may be able to refer the matter to the Financial Ombudsman Service for independent investigation.
-Their contact details are 0800 023 4567 email@example.com and the Financial Ombudsman Service, Exchange Tower, London E14 9SR.
+If we cannot resolve your complaint to your satisfaction using our own internal complaints procedures, you may be able to refer the matter to the Financial Ombudsman Service for independent investigation.
+Their contact details are 0800 023 4567, firstname.lastname@example.org and The Financial Ombudsman Service, Exchange Tower, London, E14 9SR.
 Their website address is www.financial-ombudsman.org.uk.

 YOU MAY PRINT OUT AND KEEP A PERMANENT COPY OF THESE TERMS AND CONDITIONS FOR YOUR REFERENCE BY CLICKING HERE